Travel Styles Change – and that’s Okay!

 However, our rare and unique travel experiences started to feel a little less rare and unique.
-There was a time, not so long ago, when our night spent under the desert stars in a Bedouin camp in Jordan’s Wadi Rum felt truly original – this was before dozens of travel bloggers successfully changed the way travel and tourism boards operate (click here if you’re unfamiliar with the Visit Jordan social media campaign).
+There was a time, not so long ago, when our night spent under the desert stars in a Bedouin camp in Jordan’s Wadi Rum felt truly original – this was before dozens of travel bloggers successfully changed the way travel and tourism boards operate.

 After reading hundreds of blog posts about Jordan, we now categorize it with other popular travel destinations like Mexico or Thailand.
 Is that wrong?
 Is that even accurate?

 If you ask the average Canadian about travel to Jordan or Thailand, I guarantee you’ll get a wide variety of responses.
 Some will say it’s too dangerous.
 Some will rave about the wonderful people and hospitality.
 Some will simply remain disinterested.